DarkDNA/ac-get/content/index.md

-Title: ac-get
+---
+title: Main Page
+---

-`ac-get` is a simple package manager for ComputerCraft.
+`ac-get` is a package manager for [ComputerCraft](http://computercraft.info).

 # Idea #

 The idea is, instead of a single massive repository, content and script creators make their own repos, on their own servers and hosting things, and ac-get treats them as equals.
 In this vein, the only package currently in the "base" repo is ac-get itself.
-Repos are fully documented in [the docs](/docs/)
+Repos are fully documented in [the docs](/docs.html)

 # Can has? #